 If you are accused of domestic violence in Pleasant Valley, MO, take action quickly and wisely.
 Waiting is not a wise option.
 Here’s what to do:

-- Step 2 — Call Combs Waterkotte Right Away: Call the trusted domestic violence defense lawyers at Combs Waterkotte in Pleasant Valley, MO to take control of the situation immediately.
+- Step 2 — Call Combs Waterkotte Right Away: An experienced domestic violence defense lawyer in Pleasant Valley, MO will protect your rights from the start and develop the strongest possible defense.

 - Step 3 — Say Nothing to Police Without an Attorney: Politely decline to answer questions until your attorney is present.
 This isn’t about guilt—it’s about protection.

-What Constitutes Domestic Violence in Pleasant Valley, MO?
+What Domestic Violence Looks Like in Pleasant Valley, MO

 - Stalking: Persistent unwanted surveillance, following, or harassment that instills fear.